markbrocato/ext-react-library-example/README.md

 # ExtReact Library Example

-This example project shows how to create a library of React components based on ExtReact.
-This project is a lerna monorepo containing two packages:
+This example project shows how to multiple libraries of React components based on ExtReact.
+This project is a lerna monorepo containing three packages:

+* my-grids - A library of React data grids components built with ExtReact.
-* my-lib - A library of React components built with ExtReact.
+* my-forms - A library of React forms components built with ExtReact.
 * my-app - An app that uses my-lib.
 Note that my-lib does not list ext-react or any related Sencha packages as dependencies.

 ## Environment Setup